AnotherKamila/bc-thesis/src/3-protocol.md

 Sends access logs to the server.

-Controllers attempt to send access logs as soon as possible, but in order to not lose them, they are saved to the SD card until the server confirms they have been written to disk.[^capacity]
+Controllers attempt to send access logs as soon as possible, but in order to not lose them, they are saved to the SD card until the server confirms they have been written to disk.[^capacity] Logs may be sent in multiple batches if needed.

 [^capacity]: We recommend at least 4GB SD cards in order to have enough space for flash wear leveling.
 As each log record is about 20-30 bytes (depending on the encoding), at a rate of 1 access per second (which is somewhat overstated) it would take about 5 years to run out of space.